mccorsi/CuttingGarden2023-RealTimeEEG_BCI/README.md

 ## Timetable

-### Welcome & opening remarks (5')
+### Welcome & opening remarks (10')

 ### Part 1, Presentations
-*Geometric deep learning meets BCI to advance inter-session and -subject transfer*, by Reinmar Kobler (40' talk + 5' Q&A)
+*Geometric deep learning meets BCI to advance inter-session and -subject transfer*, by Reinmar Kobler (20' talk + 10' brainstorming + 15' Q&A)

-*Facing the small data reality in event-related potential BCI protocols*, by Michael Tangermann (40' talk + 5' Q&A)
+*Facing the small data reality in event-related potential BCI protocols*, by Michael Tangermann (20' talk + 10' brainstorming + 15' Q&A)

-*Conducting BCI protocols with patients*, by Theresa Vaughan (40' talk + 5' Q&A)
+*Conducting BCI protocols with patients*, by Theresa Vaughan (20' talk + 10' brainstorming + 15' Q&A)

-### Part 2, Discussion, chaired by M.-C. Corsi with all the speakers (30')
+### Part 2, Discussion, chaired by M.-C. Corsi with all the speakers (10' brainstorming + 20' Q&A)
 Informal discussion preceeded by a short presentation of the main methodological bottlenecks in BCI.